JL710/typst-mdbook-docs/README.md

 ### Get the Source Data

-To obtain the source data used for generating the documentation, you need to clone the Typst repository and run:
+To obtain the source data used for generating the documentation, you need to clone the Typst repository and run the following command inside it:

 ```bash
 cargo run --package typst-docs --assets-dir <asset-output-dir> --out-file <output-json-file>